Who runs The Writing Retreat?

 At Rosemerryn, Lamorna Cove is a scenic beauty spot with historic artists studios and the coastal path running through it, about 30 minutes walk down a gentle sloping valley road.
 Cornish landmarks including St Michael’s Mount, Mousehole harbour, Sennen Cove, Land’s End and the famous Minack Theatre at Porthcurno are all short drives away.
 The ancient Merry Maidens stone circle is a mile up the hill, towards St Buryan (which has the nearest village shop).
 We recommend you explore the grounds of Rosemerryn by foot and look for the famous Boleigh fogou.

-At Bosloe, you have free access to the neighbouring National Trust gardens at Glendurgan and the spectacular coastal path to the Helford river.
+At Bosloe, you have free access to the neighbouring National Trust gardens at Glendurgan and the spectacular coastal path on the Helford river.
 The gardens have beautiful sea views and a host of paths and places to sit among flowering shrubs and the sub tropical plants that thrive in this part of Cornwall.
-The village of Mawnan Smith, less than a mile, has a selection of shops, a pub and tea room, and the harbour town of Falmouth with its famous docks and beaches is a 15-20 minute drive.
+The village of Mawnan Smith, less than a mile away, has a selection of shops, a pub and tea room, and the harbour town of Falmouth with its famous docks and beaches is a 15-20 minute drive.

 Can I stay on for a holiday after the retreat ends?